by TdB Labs

 FITC-Q-dextran dissolves readily in water.

-FITC-dextran is mainly used for studying permeability and microcirculation.
+FITC-Q-dextran is mainly used for studying permeability and microcirculation.
 The Q-groups will impart an overall positive charge to the molecule, which may be valuable in gaining information on the permeability characteristics of cell membranes and tissues.
-FITC-Q-dextran have a much stronger net charge than corresponding DEAE-dextran.
+FITC-Q-dextran has a much stronger net charge than the corresponding DEAE-dextran.

 If you need larger quantities please contact us for a bulk quotation.